oltodosel/interSubs/README.md

 Buttons bellow may be reassigned in config
 -----
-* Click on the word to look it up on another translator in the browser.
+* Left-click - show translation in your browser.
-* Right-click on the word to hear its pronunciation.
+* Right-click - listen to pronunciation.
 * Wheel - scroll through transitions in popup.
 * Wheel+Ctrl - resize subtitles.
 * Wheel+Shift - change subtitles' vertical position.